In this tutorial, I’ll teach you how to set up a WooCommerce + WordPress online store where you can list and sell physical products.

 At this stage, you are basically done with adjusting your store design, now let’s look into the possibilities to extend the store’s functionality.

-One more thing that makes WooCommerce such an impressive e-commerce solution is that there are tens or even hundreds of extensions and plugins available for it.
+One more thing that makes WooCommerce such an impressive e-commerce solution is that there are tens or even hundreds of extensions and plugins available.

-Let’s list some of the most useful ones here:
+Let’s list some of the most useful ones:

 Let’s start with the extensions – the official add-ons that have been approved by the WooCommerce team.